Best AI Detectors for Teachers: How to Choose the Right Tool for Your Classroom

 LMS integration

-Integration with learning management systems (LMS) like Canvas, Blackboard, or Moodle is particularly valuable in educational settings.
+Integration with learning management systems (LMS) like Canvas, Google Classroom, Blackboard, or Moodle is particularly valuable in educational settings.
 This means more streamlined assignment submission and verification processes, making it easier to efficiently manage large numbers of student submissions.
 Being able to automatically check over student work that has been submitted via an LMS can save a lot of time and simplify your workflow, especially when there are bigger classes or multiple assignments at once.

 Compatibility with different document formats